Eli Abaev

-Eli Abaev (אלי אבייב; born December 13, 1998) is an American-Israeli basketball player for Elitzur Yavne B.C. of the Liga Leumit.
-He plays at the power forward and center positions.
+Eli Abaev (אלי אבייב; born December 13, 1998) is an American-Israeli professional basketball player, who most recently played for Ironi Nahariya of the Liga Leumit.
 He played college basketball for Eastern Florida State College, Austin Peay State University, and Florida Gulf Coast University.
+Abaev plays the power forward and center positions.

 Early life

 Abaev was born in Israel and moved to the United States as a child.
 His hometown is Coral Springs, Florida.
 Abaev is Jewish.
 He is 6 ft 8 in tall.
 He weighs 205 lb.

 He played at Zion Lutheran High School in Deerfield Beach.
 There, Abaev averaged 12 points and eight rebounds per game on 56% shooting from the floor for the Lions.

 College

 Abaev began his college career playing for Eastern Florida State College for two years.
 In 2016–17 in his first season, as the Titans were national runners-up, as a freshman he shot 59.8% from the floor, and had 7.4 rebounds per game.
 He was named to the 2017 National Junior College Athletic Association Division I Championship All-Tournament team.

 In 2017–18, Abaev helped the Titans finish third in the NJCAA National Championship Tournament.
 He averaged 9.1 points and 9.8 rebounds (2nd in NJCAA Region 8) per game, shot 52.9% from the floor, and received First Team All-Mid-Florida Conference honors.

 He transferred to Austin Peay State University, and in 2018–19, due to a lower-body injury, he redshirted.

 As a redshirt junior in 2019–20 he played for Austin Peay.
 In 2019–20 Abaev averaged 7.9 points and 7.7 rebounds (4th in the Ohio Valley Conference) per game for the Austin Peay Governors, shooting 50.6% from the field.

 Abaev then transferred and attended Florida Gulf Coast University, graduating in 2021.
 In 2020–21 he played for the Florida Gulf Coast Eagles.
 He averaged 7.1 points, 7.4 rebounds (3rd in the Atlantic Sun Conference), and 0.7 blocks (4th) per game.